PriyaSoneji/TrackoscopePython/readme.md

 ### Trackoscope.py (MAIN PROGRAM)
 This program is to be run on a laptop.
 It has the full object-tracking capability and has a user-friendly GUI.

+### Grapher.py
+Taking CSV data and converting to meaningful graphs

 ### AutoFocus.py
 This program is to be run on a Raspberry Pi.
 Uses Picamera library and the Arducam Autofocus Replacement on the Raspberry Pi V2 Camera to autofocus and capture the most focused image.